Yes, learning how to manage your money can make your life easier.

+Answering these questions, and looking at where your money goes, should help you figure out your monthly budget.
 If your spending or saving levels aren’t where you want them to be, the list you just put together may help you re-prioritize your expenses, to see where you may be able to cut back.
-For example, you may realize that you have been paying for a subscription for the last few months that you haven't been using, so canceling that subscription or finding a less expensive alternative could save you money in the long run.
+For example, you may realize that you have been paying for a subscription for the last few months that you haven't been using, so canceling that subscription or finding a less expensive alternative could help you save money in the long run.

-If you’re looking for a financial compass of sorts, the 50/30/20 budget rule could provide a strategy for allocating a steady income.
+If you’re looking for a financial compass of sorts, the 50/30/20 budget rule could provide a money management strategy for allocating a steady income.